First battle of Chamkaur

-The First Battle of Chamkaur was fought in 1702 between the Sikhs and the Mughals.
-It resulted in a Sikh victory and Mughal General Sayyad Beg joined the Sikh's with some troops.
+The First battle of Chamkaur was fought in 1702 between the Sikhs and the Mughals.
+It resulted in a Sikh victory and the Mughal General Sayyad Beg defecting to the Sikhs with some troops.

 Before the battle

 Guru Gobind Singh was making his way to Anandpur.
-He halted in Chamkaur.
-Mughal troops led by Generals Sayyad Beg and Alif Khan were marching from Lahore to Delhi.
+He halted in Chamkaur, Mughal troops led by Generals Sayyad Beg and Alif Khan were marching from Lahore to Delhi.
 They were seen marching by Ajmer Chand.
-He requested to the Genreals to join him and promised to pay them 2,000 rupees per day.
-The Mughal army, along with hill forces from the Rajas made an attack on the Guru.
+He asked the generals to join him and promised to pay them 2,000 rupees per day.
+The Mughal Army made an attack on the Guru.

-The battle
+Battle

-The Mughal army and the army of the Hill Rajas attacked.
-There were only a small army of Sikhs with the Guru.
-Sayyad Beg felt the aggression on peace was unwarranted.
-With heavy fighting in the progress he along with some of his troops joined the Sikhs.
+The Mughal Army and the army of Bilaspur State attacked.
+There was only a small army of Sikhs with the Guru.
+Sayyad Beg felt the aggression against the prevailing peace was unwarranted.
+With heavy fighting in progress he along with some of his troops joined the Sikhs.
 Alif Khan alone could not fight.
 He withdrew his troops and made his troops march to Delhi.